 In the past five years, Landmark Medical Center has invested in new equipment,

-digital mammography is the latest advancement in our ongoing efforts to
+is the latest advancement in our ongoing efforts to expand and enhance

 To schedule an appointment for a mammogram at Landmark Medical Center,

 please call (401) 769-4100, Ext.
 2006.
 Evening and weekend appointments

 are available for your convenience.

 - Mammography screening is the best way to detect breast cancer in its earlier

 - Screening mammography reduces breast cancer mortality 25 to 30 percent

 for women ages 50 to 70 and 18 percent for women ages 40 to 50.